 - Organizers are expected to have appropriate contingency plans for all aspects of their operations.

-- Organizers are expected to hire a sufficient number of expedition staff, at least 75% of whom have previous Antarctic experience, and to recommend strongly that all field staff in their employ take and pass the relevant IAATO online assessment module.
+- Organizers are required to hire a sufficient number of expedition staff, at least 80% of whom have previous relevant experience and 50% of whom have previous Antarctic experience, as agreed by IAATO definition.
+Organizers also are required to ensure that all field staff in their employ take and pass the relevant IAATO online assessment module.